dimitri/pgloader/pgloader.1.md

 	A casting rule is expected to follow the form:

-	    type <mysql-type-name> to <pgsql-type-name> [ <option> ... ]
+	    type <mysql-type-name> [ <guard> ... ] to <pgsql-type-name> [ <option> ... ]

+    The supported guards are:

+	  - *when default 'value'*

+	    The casting rule is only applied against MySQL columns of the source type that have given *value*, which must be a single-quoted or a double-quoted string.

+	  - *when typemod expression*

+	    The casting rule is only applied against MySQL columns of the source type that have a *typemod* value matching the given *typemod expression*.
+The *typemod* is separated into its *precision* and *scale* components.

+		Example of a cast rule using a *typemod* guard:

+		    type char when (= precision 1) to char keep typemod

+        This expression casts MySQL `char(1)` column to a PostgreSQL column of type `char(1)` while allowing for the general case `char(N)` will be converted by the default cast rule into a PostgreSQL type `varchar(N)`.

 	The supported casting options are:

-	  - *drop default*
+	  - *drop default*, *keep default*

-        When this option is listed, pgloader drops any existing default expression in the MySQL database for columns of the source type from the `CREATE TABLE` statement it generates.
+        When the option *drop default* is listed, pgloader drops any existing default expression in the MySQL database for columns of the source type from the `CREATE TABLE` statement it generates.

+	    The spelling *keep default* explicitely prevents that behavior and can be used to overlad the default casting rules.

-	  - *drop not null*
+	  - *drop not null*, *keep not null*

-        When this option is listed, pgloader drop any existing `NOT NULL` constraint associated with the given source MySQL datatype when it creates the tables in the PostgreSQL database.
+        When the option *drop not null* is listed, pgloader drops any existing `NOT NULL` constraint associated with the given source MySQL datatype when it creates the tables in the PostgreSQL database.

+	    The spelling *keep not null* explicitely prevents that behavior and can be used to overlad the default casting rules.

+      - *drop typemod*, *keep typemod*

+	    When the option *drop typemod* is listed, pgloader drops any existing *typemod* definition (e.g. *precision* and *scale*) from the datatype definition found in the MySQL columns of the source type when it created the tables in the PostgreSQL database.

+	    The spelling *keep typemod* explicitely prevents that behavior and can be used to overlad the default casting rules.

 	  - *using*